simonzabrocki/SimulationDashboard/README.md

 ### main

-The main branch contain the core application.
+The main branch contains the core application.
 All graphs, callbacks and features should be provided on this branch.
 From this version, the other two versions should be accessible.

 ### blueindex

-blueindex is simply a copy of the main branch with some theme adaptation (colors and texts) and custom data.
-The simulation tool is removed from this page
+blueindex is a copy of the main branch with some theme adaptation (colors and texts) and custom data.
+The simulation tool is removed from this page.

 ### index2021

-index2021 is simply a copy of the main branch with updated data for the index.
+index2021 is a copy of the main branch with updated data for the index.
 The simulation tool is removed from this page.

 # Roadmap